Philosophy, Goals and Objectives

 This course provides advanced students with an understanding of the issues and challenges facing administrators with regards to the financing of education in an era of intense change.
 Some of the issues facing practicing school administrators, teachers, school board members, legislators and other interested parties include, but are not limited to: The No Child Left Behind Act; budget cuts at the federal, state, local and school levels; and changes in legislation allowing for school choice, voucher plans and charter schools.
 This course also addresses the various principles relating to the fiscal operations of a school’s management and the entrepreneurial acts required to support the continuous improvement of instruction and learning for all students.
 Strategic planning, budgeting, accounting, auditing, and human resource management at the school level will be discussed through case studies.
 3 credits.

 EDUC-686.
-SUPERVISON AND LEADERSHIP IN ELEMENTARY AND SECONDARY SCHOOLS.
+SUPERVISION AND LEADERSHIP IN ELEMENTARY AND SECONDARY SCHOOLS

 This course focuses on the knowledge, dispositions and performance skills required of school principals that include, but are not limited to, the following: (1) development, articulation, implementation and stewardship of a vision of learning in a pluralistic society; (2) encouraging and achieving high standards of learning; (3) effective communication, consensus building and negotiation skills; (4) continuous school improvement; (5) involvement of the school community; (6) continuous staff professional growth; (7) effective instruction(learning theories, motivational theories, assessment strategies and recognizing student growth and development); (8) technology in promoting student learning and professional growth; (9) valuing student diversities and school cultures; (10) creating a safe and supportive learning environment; (11) implementing and evaluating curriculum and instruction; (12) management of school operations; and (13) selecting, supervising and evaluating staff.
 3 credits.